USS Monssen (DD-436): Sinking at the Naval Battle of Guadalcanal

 Monssen returned to Guadalcanal 18 September to insure the integrity of an Allied supply line and to block Japanese efforts at resupply.
 On 8 November, she departed Nouméa with two cruisers and two other destroyers as Task Group 67.4 (TG 67.4), under Rear Admiral Daniel J. Callaghan, as escort for transports carrying reinforcements to the Marines on Guadalcanal.
 At the same time, another convoy set out from Espiritu Santo, covered by one cruiser and four destroyers under Rear Admiral Norman Scott.
 Arriving off Lunga Point on 12 November, a day after those from Espiritu Santo they commenced unloading.
 By dusk as reports of Japanese ship movements from Truk increased, 90 percent of the transports had been unladen despite afternoon torpedo plane attacks, one of which had cost Monssen the use of her fire control radar.
 The transports were pulled out, escorted through Lengo Channel, and seen safely on their way to Espiritu Santo.
 Then Admiral Callaghan's force, heavily outnumbered even with the addition of Admiral Scott's ships, reversed course and steamed back to engage the enemy in the initial action of what would later be called the Naval Battle of Guadalcanal.

 Shortly, after 01:40, 13 November, they sighted the enemy fleet, under Vice Admiral Hiroaki Abe, 3 mi north of Kukum.
 The enemy was headed toward Henderson Field — to bombard it and cripple Allied air operations long enough to sneak in 11 of their transports, then en route to relieve their beleaguered comrades fighting on the island.

 Battle was given at 01:50.
-At about 02:20 Monssen, forced to rely on radio information and optics, was spotlighted, hit by some 39 shells, including three of battleship caliber, and reduced to a burning hulk.
+Monssen fired five torpedoes at the Japanese battleship Hiei at 01:56, with two hitting the Japanese battleship on the port side near the boiler rooms between the forward superstructure and mainmast.
+Monssen fired a second salvo of five torpedoes at a ship (later identified as the USS Atlanta), but missed with the second salvo of torpedoes.
+At 02:00, Monssen began firing its guns at Japanese warships.
+At 02:03, Hiei opened fire on Monssen with both main and secondary batteries.
+Monssen, forced to rely on radio information and optics, was spotlighted, hit by some 39 shells, including three of battleship caliber, and reduced to a burning hulk.
 Twenty minutes later, completely immobilized in all departments, the ship was ordered abandoned.
 After daybreak Monssen was still afire.
 C. C. Storey, BM2c, L. F. Sturgeon, GM2c, and J. G. Hughes F1c, climbed back into the inferno and rescued eight men still aboard and alive, five of whom lived after reaching land.
 The survivors, 40 percent of the crew, were picked up at about 08:00 and taken to Guadalcanal.
 The ship herself continued to blaze until early afternoon, when she sank.

 Monssen was awarded four battle stars for World War II service.